Philosophical System-Building Project

 Ongoing Projects

-My recent projects consist of four parts:
+My recent projects consist of five parts:

 Multiculturalism Project: Examining ethnicity, nationalism, global citizenship, and migration within political philosophy, focusing on Canadian policies.